What is Open Enrollment?

 ACA/Individual Market Coverage

-Open enrollment period has existed for a long time, sure.
+The open enrollment period has existed for a long time, sure.
 But it’s been a largely standard feature of employer-sponsored health insurance only.
-In 2013, open enrollment became much more important in the individual market (e.g. people buying insurance directly and not through their employer), with the launch of HealthCare.gov and state-specific health insurance Marketplaces created to sell subsidized Affordable Care Act (ACA) coverage..
+In 2013, open enrollment became much more important in the individual market (e.g. people buying insurance directly and not through their employer), with the launch of HealthCare.gov and state-specific health insurance Marketplaces created to sell subsidized Affordable Care Act (ACA) coverage.

-This year, individual market open enrollment for 2020 begins on November 1, 2019, and ends December 15, 2019.
+This year, individual market open enrollment for 2022 begins on November 1, 2021, and ends on December 15, 2021.
 December 15 is the last day to enroll in or change plans for coverage that begins January 1, 2020.